 One problem you will certainly run into is that, at some point, all of your users will still be on the old database, but if you copy them over just once to the new database, users, who used the app between you copying the old to the new database, will lose data or encounter inconsistency when they update their app (which works with the new database)

 Here is the solution that worked for us: We created a cloud function that connected to the old project and synced all of our user data to the new project.
-This cloud function was triggered one time, when the user first opened the new version of the app, which already works with your new firebase project.
+This cloud function was triggered one time when the user first opened the new version of the app, which already works with your new Firebase project.

 Step 4 - Make the switch

 Another problem we ran into was notifications.
 As I mentioned earlier, for Android apps, a key can only be used for one project at a time.
 We solved this by releasing the Android app, waiting one day, and then removing the key from SHA certificate fingerprints in the old project settings.
 We then added the SHA certificate fingerprints of the android app to the other (new) project.
-This way users might not receive notifications for one day, so if this is business critical for your App we recommend you explore other options.
-We contacted Google, and this was the way the recommended us to handle it, so I am not sure if there is a better way to do this, with less impact on notifications
+This way users might not receive notifications for one day, so if this is business-critical for your App we recommend you explore other options.
+We contacted Google, and this was the way they recommended us to handle it, so I am not sure if there is a better way to do this, with less impact on notifications

 By the time we had completed these steps, it was clear that the process of migrating data isn’t as daunting as it may appear from the outset.
 Once we created a plan and broke it down into several steps, we were able to migrate our data relatively quickly and easily.
 I do, however, recommend that you carry out extensive testing of your solution afterward, especially edge cases like registering and logging in.
 We were able to complete this migration within two weeks, and although we did have a handful of customers contact us about problems, it was a very small percentage.
-One option to decrease the impact even more would be to export and import users from step two several times (i.e., every day for a week).
-Overall, we’re happy with how quick and easy this Firebase migration process was for us at Pocketcoach, and we’ll certainly pay closer attention to the project setup options next time!
+One option to decrease the impact, even more, would be to export and import users from step two several times (i.e., every day for a week).
+Overall, we’re happy with how quick and easy this Firebase migration process was for us at Stresscoach, and we’ll certainly pay closer attention to the project setup options next time!